 Finally, on Deck 9 we arrive at the (presently closed) Café la Fayette with an adjacent children's playroom on the port side comprising of a selection of toys and games.

-Seemingly unchanged from Oscar Wilde's previous owners, should this area be refurbished by Irish Ferries to match the décor of her fleet mates to ensure brand continuity, this facility would lend its self to being a fantastic coffee shop with deep pile carpeting and oversized armchairs plus, in my humble opinion, I would suggest this area incorporates a cinema and quiet lounge with a wall mounted flatscreen TV showing international news bulletins.
+Seemingly unchanged from James Joyce's previous owners, should this area be refurbished by Irish Ferries to match the décor of her fleet mates to ensure brand continuity, this facility would lend its self to being a fantastic coffee shop with deep pile carpeting and oversized armchairs plus, in my humble opinion, I would suggest this area incorporates a cinema and quiet lounge with a wall mounted flatscreen TV showing international news bulletins.

 Below, children's playroom